 Advantages and Challenges of a Firm Fixed Price Contract

-A firm fixed price contract, or firm price contract for short, puts the least amount of administrative paperwork burden on both contracting parties.
+A firm-fixed-price contract, or a firm price contract for short, puts the least amount of administrative paperwork burden on both contracting parties.
 For the contractor, however, the risk increases because he or she is accepting responsibility for all costs and this can result in either increased profit or loss.
 This can be an incentive for the contractor to manage costs more effectively and to work in a streamlined manner.
-A firm fixed price contract can be used with award fee incentives, performance incentive, and delivery incentives as long as the incentive is a reward for factors unrelated to costs.
+A firm fixed price contract can be used with award fee incentives, performance incentives, and delivery incentives as long as the incentive is a reward for factors unrelated to costs.